tracynguyen01/ai-job-retrieval-dashboard/README.md

-# AI Job Retrieval & Optimization Dashboard
+# 🚀 AI Job Retrieval & Optimization Dashboard

-This project explores how different AI search and optimization algorithms can be applied to retrieve and rank AI-related job postings from large-scale datasets.
+This project explores how different AI search and optimization algorithms (BFS, A*, and Genetic Algorithm) can be applied to retrieve and rank AI-related job postings from large-scale datasets.

+👉 The goal is to evaluate trade-offs between runtime efficiency and ranking quality across datasets.

+---
 ## Problem

 Given thousands of job postings, how can we efficiently identify high-quality AI-related jobs while balancing multiple criteria such as: